Kaiden-Gilbert/SourceAgent/Readme.md

 ![Updates](https://img.shields.io/badge/Updates-Cloud%20Synced-orange)

 > **This project is still regularly updated and has more upcoming features.
 Please note that better designing and functionality will occur in the near future.**
+>
+> **This project does not use the internet to get results, it only uses the information from the sources!
+If anything occurs that you think is unsafe or innapropriate, please close the app and open an issue in the repository.**

 Welcome to **Source Agent**.
 This application is a fully localized intelligence node designed to operate directly on your machine.
 By bridging the power of the online Policy Advisor with local architecture, Source Agent allows you to securely inject your own custom knowledge bases, documentation, and data to assist with workflow, compliance, and general inquiries.